BernardQuatermass/exim-wiki/Exim-Development.md

 ## Mailing List

-Development issues are normally discussed on the `exim-dev` [mailing-list](http://www.exim.org/maillist.html).
+Development issues are normally discussed on the `exim-dev` [[mailing list|Exim Mailing Lists]].
 For tracking particular problems or feature requests, we do tend to prefer the use of [[BugZilla]].

 ## Release Process